What Can a Private Investigator Do?

 Investigate the investigator.

 First, you should make sure that the person or firm is licensed in Maryland.
 Private investigators or private investigation agencies in Maryland must be licensed by the Maryland State Police.
-Private investigators or private investigation agencies are issued a Maryland Private Detective License, which must be renewed annually and must be displayed in a conspicuous place.
+Private investigators or private investigation agencies are issued a Maryland Private Detective License.
+This license must be renewed annually and must be displayed in a conspicuous place in the Private Investigator’s office.
 For more information on the licensing of private investigators in Maryland, call the Maryland State Police in Pikesville, MD at 410-653-4500.

 Interested in the law that covers the qualifications and licensing of private investigators in Maryland?